 Pronto used the HoloKote security system ( a visual watermark to avoid duplication).
 The security is good within the price range.
 But not too premium.

 Small business owners can afford it.
 We found a reliable area for PVC cards.
 Because this card tends to duplicate.
 Magic cards will avoid that.

 - MAC did not respond properly to the software version

 DTC printers tend to produce a quality outcome.
 Fargo is just one step away.
 The weight and interface are considerable.
 We prefer this for PVC cards.
 Let’s know more about it.

 Most people said it has a hazy print.
 We did not experience that.
 The resolution with 400 dpi was good enough for explaining the ribbon.

 However, a premium ID card experience is possible with it.
 It depends on the editing.
-Some of our ID cards result good after applying Cyan and Magenta adjustment.
+Some of our ID cards result in good after applying Cyan and Magenta adjustments.

 We compared the speed with the previous brand.
 It’s fast: 24 seconds for a photo ID card.
 Our team could print 230 PVC cards within an hour.